 What is the Modernising Business Registers program?

-As part of the MBR program, a new Director Identification Number (DIN) will also be created.
+As part of the MBR program, a new director ID – a unique identifier that a director will keep forever, will also be introduced.

 Who is involved?

-Treasury, ATO, ASIC, Department of Industry Innovation and Science and Digital Transformation Agency are the partner agencies for the MBR program.
+Treasury, the ATO, ASIC, Department of Industry, Innovation and Science and Digital Transformation Agency are the partner agencies for the MBR program.
 The ATO is the lead agency.

 Why is MBR needed?